Rustan's: 1978 elections; Tantocos' legal issues

 During the 1978 elections for the Interim Batasang Pambansa, the Rustan's department store in Manila was claimed by Fr.
 James Reuter, a Jesuit priest and writer, to have required its employees to register for the elections within the store itself, then later vote for KBL candidates in the same venue as well, lest they lose their employment.

 Due to alleged ties with President Ferdinand Marcos and First Lady Imelda Marcos, several legal cases were filed against Rustan's owners Benny and Gliceria Tantoco after the Marcos couple were ousted in February 1986 during the People Power Revolution.
-On October 21, 1988, U.S. Attorney Rudy Giuliani indicted the Tantoco couple, alongside Ferdinand and Imelda Marcos, for conspiring to "embezzle[...] certain Philippine government funds."
+On October 21, 1988, U.S. Attorney and future New York City Mayor Rudy Giuliani indicted the Tantoco couple, alongside Ferdinand and Imelda Marcos, for conspiring to "embezzle[...] certain Philippine government funds."
 In 1996, Benny Tantoco settled a lawsuit for $1 million over the ownership of the Marcos couple's house in Honolulu, Hawaii.
 The Tantoco couple's cases would only end in 2023 when the Supreme Court affirmed the Sandiganbayan's 2019 dismissal of their 1987 embezzlement case.